It feels like barely a week goes by without a new smartwatch appearing on the market, and one of the benefits of this high churn

 Best cheap smartwatches

-If you prefer smartwatches with a circular watch face, the Pebble Time Round is up for grabs for as well.
+If you'd prefer a Pebble smartwatch with a circular watch face, the Pebble Time Round is up for grabs for as well.

 Sony SmartWatch 3

-Pssst.
-You… over here.
-Basically forget about everything else on the list and buy the Sony SmartWatch 3.
 First up, it's got full GPS tracking for all your fitness needs, then you'll also find it's got NFC for all your Google Wallet contactless payments and finally it's got a two-day-plus battery life that actually delivers.
-Get it while it's hot.

 Asus ZenWatch 2